Audipunk/MUNABR611_2405_A_Muneer-Abrahams_DJS11/README.md

 - react-slick
 - slick-carousel

-For a complete list of dependencies, please refer to the `package.json` file.
+All Dependencies, refer to the package.json file.

-## Setup and Installation
+## Installation:

 1. Ensure you have Node.js and npm installed on your system.